ibis7/HackerNewsAssessment/README.md

 	2. Run 'npm test'

 This will start the Karma test runner and execute all unit tests using Jasmine.
+Note that the Angular CLI requires a minimum Node.js version of v20.19 or v22.12.

 ## Initial Requirements